Exam forms

 An oral exam can take place as a group exam.
 Group exams are typically held in connection with written assignments prepared by two or more students (group projects).

-In an oral group exam, the individual student must be examined in such a way as to ensure that an individual assessment of each student's performance is made and individual grades or other assessments are given; thus, one grade cannot be given to the group as a whole.
+In an oral group exam, each student must be examined in such a way as to ensure that an individual assessment of each student's performance is made and individual grades or other assessments are given; thus, one grade cannot be given to the group as a whole.
 It is important that each assessor notes the level and quality of participation of the individual students.
-The assessors must also ensure that all students participate in the exam in order to allow individual assessments to be made.
+The assessors must also ensure that all students participate in the exam to allow individual assessments to be made.

 The student must have his/her grade stated in private unless otherwise agreed between the examiner and the students in the group.